jccriado/matchingtools/doc/output.rst

       from efttools.output import Writer

-It's usually convenient to organize the final results by presenting the coefficient to each operator of the effective lagrangian.
+It's usually convenient to organize the final results by presenting the coefficient to each operator of the effective Lagrangian.
-When a set of rules has been applied to the effective lagrangian so that it is written as an :class:`efttools.operators.OperatorSum` whose elements are :class:`efttool.operators.Operator` objects each of which contains one tensor representing the actual operator in the basis and
+When a set of rules has been applied to the effective Lagrangian so that it is written as an :class:`efttools.operators.OperatorSum` whose elements are :class:`efttool.operators.Operator` objects each of which contains one tensor representing the actual operator in the basis and